selmanbey/imgs/README.md

 ## Setting up your local dev environment

-As a _prerequisite_, make sure you have `npm` installed on your local machine and install the project dependendencies with it:
+As **PREREQUISITES**, make sure you have `npm` installed on your local machine and install the project dependendencies with it:

 - `npm install` installs server dependencies
 - `npm run install-client` installs client dependencies (just a shortcut for `cd client && npm install`)

+It is also **ESSENTIAL** that you have an `.env` file with your `IMGUR_CLIENT_ID` in it.
+In the absence of this environmental variable, the app won't be able to fetch images from imgur.com and thus, won't be able to work properly.

-When run on the root of the project:
+When you satisfy the prerequisites, you may run the following scripts on the root of the project:

 - `npm run start-client` starts the React app on port 3000
 - `npm run start-dev` starts the Express app on port 5000 (with `nodemon`)